 Unwind at the spa

-Drawing design inspiration from the impossibly beautiful surrounds of nearby Belongil Beach, the newly opened Osprey Spa is situated within the Elements of Byron resort.
+Drawing design inspiration from the impossibly beautiful surrounds of nearby Belongil Beach, Osprey Spa is situated within the Elements of Byron resort.
 There are more than a dozen rituals and spa treatments to choose from, as well as massage, yoga and meditation.
 If you have only half an hour to spare, try the Foot Treat, which uses organic teas to cleanse and exfoliate.
 If you have an afternoon to yourself, opt for the two-hour-long Oceanic De-Stress Ritual, incorporating a full-body massage and facial.

 144 Bayshore Drive, Byron Bay